jIskCoder/jEye/README.md

 # jEye
 Ocular biomechanical model

-The model consistes of a skull, with symmetrically placed eyes (left and right).
+The model includes a skull, with symmetrically placed eyes (left and right).
 Each eye has six extraocular muscles attached to it.

 ## Citing this work